 Students not meeting the equivalent standard of the undergraduate degree Language Communication Requirements (LCR) based on their previous studies in AD/HD programmes and their academic performance will be required to take additional credits (6 in English and 3 in Chinese) on top of the programme's normal credit requirements.

 More information on the programme can be obtained here.

 Recognition and Prospects

-There is an increasing demand for professional personnel with strong backgrounds in policy and administration.
-Graduates can occupy mid-level administrative and managerial posts in various public, quasi-public and non-government organizations, including think-tanks, NGOs, government departments and other human service organizations.
-They are also prepared for posts in human resources management, marketing and decision support.
+There is increasing demand for professional personnel with strong backgrounds in policy and administration.
+Graduates can occupy mid-level administrative and managerial posts in various public, quasi-public and non-government organisations, including think-tanks, NGOs, government departments and other human service organisations.
+They are also prepared for posts in human resource management, marketing and decision support.

 Additional Documents Required